no·o·trop·ic. That may be a new word to some of you. Sooo what is it? Quite simply, nootropics are supplements for brain health.

 The #1 thing I learned when I started using Thesis is that what they’re really offering is a complete toolkit of nootropics.
 I mean, I’ve always known that not all nootropics are the same (or even all that similar), but this approach of offering unique blends for different uses is just infinitely better than traditional nootropics that take a shotgun approach.
 It just works.

 I’ll never tell anyone how to spend his or her money.
 But what I am comfortable saying is that if you’re at all intrigued by Thesis – whether you’re completely new to nootropics, or you’ve been around the block – it’s absolutely worth giving their starter kit a shot.
 At $79 (or around $70 with code ZENMASTER), it certainly ain’t cheap.
-But I’m fully on the Thesis train.
+But I’m fully on the Thesis train, a full year later.